Installation - LimeSurvey CE

 Optional PHP Extensions:

-- GD-Library with FreeType support installed is needed for captchas or nice charts in statistics or to upload images via the HTML editor - see PHP GD-Library Extension documentation
+- GD-Library with FreeType support installed is needed for captchas, nice charts in statistics or to upload images via the HTML editor - see PHP GD-Library Extension documentation

 - IMAP (pretty standard) is needed for the email bounce tracking system - see PHP IMAP Extension documentation

 - LDAP installed is needed to import tokens using LDAP - see PHP LDAP Documentation

-- Zip (pretty standard) is needed for template upload and for the import of .zip archived resources - see PHP Zip Extension documentation
+- Zip (pretty standard) is needed for template upload, import of .zip archived resources, and excel export - see PHP Zip Extension documentation

 - Zlib (pretty standard) is needed for the ComfortUpdate - see PHP Zlib Extension documentation